Peter Connelly: Fraud conviction

 On 17 July 2025, Peter Connelly was jailed for 16 months for fraudulently applying for a COVID loan.
 Connelly overstated his company’s turnover and obtained a second Bounce Back Loan of £37,500 in 2020 when businesses were only entitled to a single loan.
 Connelly told investigators he had taken out the loans to fund a project to reimagine the Tomb Raider soundtrack, which he thought would be potentially lucrative.
-The project never came to fruition, his company went into liquidation in August 2021 without repaying either loan, while Connelly himself entered into an Individual Voluntary Agreement to avoid personal bankruptcy in June 2022.
+The project never came to fruition, his company went into liquidation in August 2021 without repaying either loan, while Connelly himself entered into an individual voluntary arrangement (IVA) to avoid personal bankruptcy in June 2022.

-Connelly's fraudulent application was one of many investigated under the UK government's Bounce Back Loan Scheme (BBLS), which was criticised by anti-fraud organisations for its lack of due diligence.
-In June 2020, the Fraud Advisory Panel, in a joint letter signed by figures including David Clarke (former Director of the National Fraud Intelligence Bureau) and Transparency International, warned Chancellor Rishi Sunak that the scheme was highly vulnerable to abuse and urged the government to publish the names of all loan recipients to increase transparency.

-In 2021, the National Audit Office estimated that fraud losses from the scheme could reach £26 billion, and a BBC report described the fraud as potentially “the biggest fraud in history.”